 - Verbal and non-verbal communication

-- Psychotherapeutic procedures are not random but can be both studied and taught
+- Psychotherapeutic procedures are not random but can be both studied and taught.

 - Mutual trust between the patient and the therapist

 Psychodynamic psychotherapy is based on Freudian psychoanalysis (here you can read everything on the psychodynamic model) and on the concepts of depth psychology developed by Jung and Adler.
-According to these approaches, the disorder stems from the patient’s childhood experiences: traumatizing events and suppressing emotions into the subconscious create symptoms that the patient is currently suffering from.
+According to these approaches, the disorder stems from the patient’s childhood experiences: traumatizing events and suppression of emotions into the subconscious create symptoms that the patient is currently suffering from.

 Psychodynamic psychotherapy is also referred to as insight therapy.
 Remembering and reliving past emotions should lead to emotional relief.
 This reduction of stress is called catharsis.
 Arising in the subconscious, internal conflicts should be brought to the surface through various methods.
 The most important ‘tools’ of psychodynamic psychotherapy are the methods of free association and interpretation.

 A client is asked to express his associations, thoughts, desires, and feelings without censoring or editing his flow of ideas.
-Freud assumed that this flow cannot be random, it reflects the associations of intrapsychic processes.
+Freud assumed that this flow cannot be random; it reflects the associations of intrapsychic processes.
 Thus, hidden, subconscious processes become known.

 Dreams are particularly suitable for gaining access to repressed desires and primal needs hidden in the id.
 The goal of a psychoanalyst is to differentiate the manifest content of the dream from the latent content.

-Recent Developments in Psychoanalysis
+Recent developments in psychoanalysis

 - Standard approach: client-therapist relationship lasts for years, a patient is mainly in a lying position, therapy is focused on psychosexual conflicts, id-ego-super-ego relations, and global changes in personality